yegor256/codexia/README.md

 A review can be _voted_ (up or down).

 Users have _reputations_, which depend on
-1) the amount of votes their reviews collect,
+1) the amount of votes their reviews collected,
-2) the amount of reviews they post, and
+2) the amount of reviews they posted, and
 3) the amount of projects they submitted.

 Projects may get and lose _badges_, according to some rules.
 For example,